 The good news is there isn’t a huge barrier to entry into learning the piano.
 Besides piano lessons in Atlanta, all you really need to get started is, well, a piano!
 Continue on to find out what piano you or your student needs as a beginner.

 The first thing to understand when making a purchase decision is understanding the different types of pianos you’ll encounter.
 There are only two categories to be familiar with: acoustic and electronic.

 Electronic pianos will almost always be cheaper, more convenient, and often times smaller than a real piano.
 The trade off with a digital keyboard is that most of the time the keys are not weighted to emulate a real piano.
 The tone and sounds digital pianos produce are only imitations of real pianos, which means they’re not quite as natural sounding.
-Nevertheless, some digital pianos sound pretty close to a real piano, and unlike a piano teacher, a student will not really hear the difference when first learning.
+Nevertheless, some digital pianos sound pretty close to a real piano, and unlike a piano teacher for kids, a student will not really hear the difference when first learning.

 Electric pianos have other features that a student may be interested in having, as well.
 Electric pianos have built in metronomes, which help you keep time.
 These are really helpful when you’re just starting out piano lessons and it’s convenient to have them built in.
 If you opt for an acoustic piano, you can always download a metronome app or buy one online.

 Other perks of electric pianos are the built-in sounds and recording capabilities they have.
 These may not be decision makers, but it’s still good to know if you think your beginner student will want to utilize different sounds.

 Acoustic pianos are broken into two subcategories: horizontal and vertical.
 Vertical pianos are called this because the strings are literally positioned vertically, in opposition to horizontal pianos where the strings lay across the body of the piano.